Thursday, 30 April 2009

 Gordon Brown's brainwave of a fiscal stimulus, a major new initiative to kick start the various economies has come up against a solid roadblock.
 Angela

-Merkel, and not her alone, has firmly indicated that she has no intention of letting the G20 write her national budget.
+Merkel, (and not her alone), has firmly indicated that she has no intention of letting the G20 write her national budget.
 Not to mention the recent cutting words of Brazil's Lula da Silva, blaming white blue-eyed males for the financial crisis.
 All in all, I expect little more than rhetoric from this summit, as opposed to solid and detailed figures.
-The rhetoric will lean towards highlighting the benefits of concerted international effort in dealing with the financial crisis, but few commitments will be obtained from governments, if at all.
+The rhetoric will lean towards highlighting the benefits of concerted international effort in dealing with the financial crisis, but few commitments will be had from governments, if at all.

 Methinks that one positive outcome of this summit will be the formalisation of the shift of the balance of power from the traditional economic powers like the US, Japan, Germany and the UK, to the newer players like China and India.
 And particularly in relation to the issue of voting rights in the IMF, taking into account the fact that an enlarged role for the IMF inevitably carries a substantial price tag, a burden that the traditional powers will not be terribly keen to shoulder in the present economic situation.